-Employ cost-efficient ideas to meet your fundraising goals
+Employ cost-efficient ideas to meet your fundraising goals.

 Millennial-driven fundraising has seen a resurgence of grassroots tactics that keep costs low and leverage the efficiency and connectivity of an extraordinarily social generation.
 While exposing a complex problem, this trend is good news for fundraisers and public entities that constantly contend with criticism of their overhead and costs of doing business and feel the pressure to do more with less.

-By providing quality products and brochures as part of a turnkey fundraising solution, we strive to take some of the guesswork and difficulty out of fundraising.
+By providing quality products and brochures as part of a turnkey fundraising solution, we strive to take some guesswork and difficulty out of fundraising.
 In addition, we also like to pass along some of the best practices in our area of fundraising to help you reach new levels of success in your school fundraiser.
-Check out these three strategies to learn how to leverage grassroots fundraising for you next school fundraising program.
+Check out these three strategies to learn how to leverage grassroots fundraising for your next school fundraising program.

 Fundraise at High Traffic Community Areas

-While these might strike you as wholly unoriginal, community groups, including schools, still find them to be successful.
+While these might strike you as wholly unoriginal, community groups, including schools, still find them successful.
 Local grocers and other small businesses in busy strip malls are often eager to show their community support by allowing product fundraisers outside their places of business.
-Schools and other community groups have a momentarily captive audience, and as customers approach their table, curiosity lures more customers in to see what your cause is about.
+Schools and other community groups have a momentarily captive audience, and as customers approach their tables, curiosity lures more customers in to see what your cause is about.

 Fundraise Through Personal Outreach

-The most seasoned development experts will tell you that fundraising with those whom you have a personal relationship is one of the most consistently successful ways to raise more money.
-While these conversations can have their challenges—many folks are not keen on mixing philanthropy with friendships—those who know you best are more likely to support your personal goals.
+The most seasoned development experts will tell you that fundraising with those with whom you have a personal relationship is one of the most consistently successful ways to raise more money.
+While these conversations can have challenges—many folks are not keen on mixing philanthropy with friendships—those who know you best are more likely to support your personal goals.

 Fundraise Through Social Networks

-Author Bio
+Author Bio Clay Boggess, Author

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.